-Let’s compare the traits of gift cards and prepaid cards on the factors that matter the most to a holder.
+Now that we are well aware of the difference between gift card and prepaid card, let’s compare the traits of gift cards and prepaid cards on the factors that matter the most to a holder.
 While both of them are locked abroad with a set value of money, here are some distinctions in their utility.

 Sure, gift cards are the most versatile gift that can be as something like a $50 Amazon gift card can set the recipient up nice and easy for anything.
 But certain factors make gift cards less flexible of the two.
 For instance, they can’t be spent anywhere other than where they’re supposed to be used for and are tied to a single chain.